 Unauthorized vehicles parked in reserved parking spaces may be ticketed and/or towed.
 The parking violation fee for this type of offense is $50 for staff and service vehicle spots and $100 for ADA/Disabled accessible spots.

 Vehicles left in the Student Housing complex parking lots located at 4300 University Drive for more than 7 days without being registered to a current Housing resident may be considered abandoned and will be towed from the premises.
-The charged incurred will become the responsibility of the vehicle's registered owner.
+The charges incurred will become the responsibility of the student who registered it with Residence Life, or if unregistered, the vehicle's DMV registered owner.
 For special parking circumstances, see the Housing Desk locations about temporary short-term guest permits.

 Report all vehicle accidents, losses, or vandalism to the Housing Desk locations or to the Resident Advisor On-Duty.
 Staff will assist residents with documentation of situations and/or with contacting local law enforcement.
 The University assumes no liability for loss or damage to vehicles parked on the University campus.